Claudius Gothicus II

 Marcus Aurelius Valerius Claudius Gothicus II was most likely from Upper Moesia.
 Claudius appears to have been an accomplished soldier originally serving as a tribune under Trajanus Decius and Valerian I. Under Valerian, Claudius rose to the highest rank of supreme commander of the legions in the province of Illyricum.

-In 268 AD, Claudius joined the legions of Gallienus serving as one of several generals.
-When one of Gallienus’ other generals Aureolus rebelled against the Emperor, it was Claudius who assisted in the siege of Mediolanum (Milan) where Gallienus was murdered by assassins in the heat of the battle.
-Without an Emperor, the troops then hailed Claudius as Augustus over general Aurelian.
+In 268 AD, Claudius joined the legions of Gallienus, serving as one of several generals.
+When one of Gallienus’ generals, Aureolus, rebelled, Claudius assisted in the siege of Mediolanum (Milan), where Gallienus was murdered by assassins in the heat of the battle.
+Without an Emperor, the troops then hailed Claudius as Augustus over General Aurelian.
 Claudius crushed the mutiny and promised a large donative to each man for their loyalty.
 Claudius then resumed the siege of Milan, worked out a cease-fire with Aureolus, and had him put to death.